Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

   - Libraries are updated by gmp 6.1.2, mpc 1.1.0, mpfr 4.0.2, and isl 0.22.
   - Cilk runtime is dropped in upstream.
 - Glibc (GNU 2.30), Binutils (GNU 2.33.1) have been upgraded.
-  - The NIS(+) support library, libnsl, has been also deprecated from glibc 2.26.
+  - The NIS (+) support library, libnsl, has been also deprecated from glibc 2.26.
   - Libio.h has been removed from glibc 2.28.
 - Compilation options have been updated.
   - The default mode for C++ is now -std=gnu++14 instead of -std=gnu++11.
-  - Program Instrumentation Option(-fstack-protector-strong) and Linker option(-Wl,-z,relro) have been added globally to improve security.
+  - Program Instrumentation Option (-fstack-protector-strong) and Linker option (-Wl,-z,relro) have been added globally to improve security.
-  - Code generation Option(-frecord-gcc-switches) has been added and now used command line is be recorded into the object file as .GCC.command.line.
+  - Code generation Option (-frecord-gcc-switches) has been added and now used command line is recorded into the object file as .GCC.command.line.
   - "_FILE_OFFSET_BITS=64" has been added as default on armv7l.
   - New warning options have been enabled by default in -Wall -Wextra switches.
-- Toolchain testing infrastructure has been enabled
+- Toolchain testing infrastructure has been enabled.
   - Packages (autogen, dejagnu, guile, libgc, tcl and expect) for toolchain testing have been added.
-  - “{package}-testresults.rpm” in gdb, binutils, glibc, and gcc have been provided with ‘run_tests’ macro
+  - “{package}-testresults.rpm” in gdb, binutils, glibc, and gcc have been provided with run_tests macro.

 ## Machine Learning